The Jazz Temple: History

 As the club's notoriety grew throughout the county and state, it came to be known by many world-famous jazz musicians as "The Jazz Mecca".
 But the interracial dating and race-mixing triggered widespread resentment in the racially polarized community.
 Soon the attempted intimidation by law enforcement began.
 Some nights saw as many Cleveland police officers in attendance as regular customers.
 These visits were routinely followed by unscheduled and unannounced inspections and citations.
 Thereafter, months of ominous threats of violence and anonymous phone calls during and after business hours foretold of the coming end.
 Several famous acts appearing at the club refused to be intimidated initially, insisting on performing.
 The threats and other over acts of intimidation continued, e.g., numerous occasions in which “warning” sticks of dynamite were strategically placed around the perimeters of the building with notes.
 Winston and Charlene were determined to keep the club open in spite of constant death threats and several minor dynamite explosions that left damages that were reparable, even though costly, such as the one in August 1963.
 The only one that was reported in the local press.
 Finally, however, in 1965, the frequency and growing intensity of the threats were followed by a tremendous after-hours blast that demolished the Jazz Temple.
 Taking it to the ground and ending its brief reign as the jazz mecca.

-The former Jazz Temple site on the Mayfield Triangle is now occupied by the Museum of Contemporary Art Cleveland.
+The former Jazz Temple location at the intersection of Euclid Avenue and Mayfield Road, a.k.a. the Mayfield Triangle, is now occupied by the Museum of Contemporary Art Cleveland, moCa.